-She's already started stocking up on ingredients for batch-cooking all sorts of goodies, so I've spent the last couple of weeks coming up with lots of low histamine holiday dishes for her to choose from.
+Most years for the holidays, my whole family gets together from various corners of the States, so I've spent the last couple of weeks coming up with lots of low histamine holiday dishes to choose from.

 We have the classic squash & apples, of course, but also candied pecans, cardamom cookies, and ginger milk, along with mains like a spatchcock chicken or a dramatic whole roasted cauliflower.
 Whether you're new to low histamine eating or have adopted it as a lifestyle, there's a delicious low histamine holiday dish here for you.